-tendency of the events to cluster together with a relatively-short waiting time, while the clusters are separated by long event-free intervals (cf. Section 4.2).
+Usoskin et al. (2007) performed a statistical analysis of grand minima occurrence time (Table 1) and concluded that their occurrence is not a result of long-term cyclic variations, but is defined by stochastic/chaotic processes.
+Moreover, waiting-time distribution deviates from the exponential law.
+This implies that the event occurrence is still random, but the probability is nonuniform in time and depends on the previous history.
+In the time series it is observed as a tendency of the events to cluster together with a relatively-short waiting time, while the clusters are separated by long event-free intervals (cf. Section 4.1).
 Such behavior can be interpreted in different ways, e.g., self-organized criticality or processes related to accumulation and release of energy.
-This poses a strong observational constraint on theoretical models aiming to explain the long-term evolution of solar activity (Section 4.5.1).
-However, as discussed by Moss et al. (2008) and (Usoskin et al., 2009d), the observed feature can be an artefact of the small statistics (only 27 grand minima are identified during the Holocene), making this result only indicative and waiting for a more detailed investigation.
+This poses a strong observational constraint on theoretical models aiming to explain the long-term evolution of solar activity (Section 4.4.1).
+However, as discussed by Moss et al. (2008) and Usoskin et al. (2009d), the observed feature can be an artefact of the small statistics (only 27 grand minima are identified during the Holocene), making this result only indicative and waiting for a more detailed investigation.

-A histogram of the duration of grand minima from Table 1 is shown in Figure 20.
+A histogram of the duration of grand minima from Table 1 is shown in Figure 23.
 The mean duration is 70 year but the distribution is bimodal.
 The minima tend to be either of a short (30-90 years) duration similar to the Maunder minimum, or rather long (> 100 years), similar to the Spörer minimum, in agreement with earlier conclusions (Stuiver and Braziunas, 1989).
 This suggests that grand minima correspond to a special state of the dynamo.
 Once falling into a grand minimum as a result of a stochastic/chaotic, but non-Poisson process, the dynamo is "trapped" in this state and its behavior is driven by deterministic intrinsic features.

-Figure 20: Histogram of the duration of grand minima from Table 1.
+Figure 23: Histogram of the duration of grand minima from Table 1.

-4.4 Grand maxima of solar activity
+4.3 Grand maxima of solar activity

-4.4.1 The modern episode of active sun
+4.3.1 The modern episode of active sun

-We have been presently living in a period of very high sun activity with a level of activity that is unprecedentedly high for the last few centuries covered by direct solar observation.
+In the last decades we were living in a period of a very active sun with a level of activity that is unprecedentedly high for the last few centuries covered by direct solar observation.
 The sunspot number was growing rapidly between 1900 and 1940, with more than a doubling average group sunspot number, and has remained at that high level until recently (see Figure 1).
-Note that growth comes entirely from raising the cycle maximum amplitude, while sunspot activity always returns to a very low level around solar cycle minima.
-While the average group sunspot number for the period 1750-1900 was 35 ± 9 (39 ± 6 , if the Dalton minimum in 1797-1828 is not counted), it stands high at the level of 75 ± 3 since 1950.
-Therefore the modern active sun episode, which started in the 1940s, can be regarded as the modern grand maximum of solar activity, as opposed to a grand minimum (Wilson, 1988b).
+Note that growth comes mostly from raising the cycle maximum amplitude, while sunspot activity always returns to a very low level around solar cycle minima.
+While the average group sunspot number for the period 1750-1900 was 35 ± 9 (39 ± 6 , if the Dalton minimum in 1797-1828 is not counted), it stands high at the level of 75 ± 3 for 1950-2000.
+Therefore, the modern active sun episode, which started in the 1940s, can be regarded as the modern grand maximum of solar activity, as opposed to a grand minimum (Wilson, 1988b).
+As first shown by Usoskin et al. (2003c) and Solanki et al. (2004), such high activity episodes occur quite seldom.